lakshmi-kunaparaju/SRG_KLEF-Telugu_sentences/README.md

 01         - sentence set number {01-50}

-Sentence sets from 01-20 consists of 5 vowels x 2 repetition + 3 words x 2 repetition + 2 sentences [common for (1-10) sets] + 2 sentences [common for (11-20) sets] + 8 sentences, different for each set
+Sentence sets from 01-20 consists of 5 vowels x 2 repetition + 3 words x 2 repetition + 2 sentences [common for (1-10) sets] + 2 sentences [common for (11-20) sets] + 8 sentences, different for each set.

-Sentence sets from 21-40 consists of 5 vowels x 2 repetition + 3 words x 2 repetition + 2 sentences [common for (21-40) sets] + 6 different sentences for each set + 2 sequences of three digits
+Sentence sets from 21-40 consists of 5 vowels x 2 repetition + 3 words x 2 repetition + 2 sentences [common for (21-40) sets] + 6 different sentences for each set + 2 sequences of three digits.

 Sentence sets from 41-50 consists of 5 vowels x 2 repetition + 3 words  x 2 repetition + 2 common sentences + 20 words